Damon118/MS2---Visit-Dingle-Co.-Kerry/README.md

 - Cultivate an interest in visiting Kerry and promote engagement with prospective tourists through the use of a contact form.
 - Provide an interactive map for site users with locations and corresponding descriptions.

-#### User Goals
+#### User Stories

+- I want to get some background information on Kerry.
-- Gain information on the attractions and activities Kerry has to offer.
+- I want to gain information on places to visit in Kerry.
-- Have different options on things to do and places to visit.
+- I want to have different options on things to do and places to visit.
-- View the scenery and landscape through imagery.
+- I want to view the scenery and landscape through imagery.
+- I want to be able to find social media links and resources for further information.
+- I want to see the recommended spots to visit on an interactive map.
-- Intuitive site navigation.
+- I want an intuitive site navigation and design.
+- I want to see testimonials from people who have visited Kerry.

 ### 2. Scope